 Subgraph Isomorphism Research.
 Subgraph isomorphism research is a fundamental requirement for graph databases and has been widely used in many fields.
-While this problem is NP-hard, in recent years, many algorithm have been proposed to solve it in a reasonable time for real datasets, such as VF2 [9], GraphQL [10], TurBOiSO [11], QuickSI [12].
-Most all these algorithms follow the framework of Ullmann [13], with some pruning strategies, heuristic matching order algorithm and auxiliary neighborhood information to improve the performance of subgraph matching search.
-[14] compared these subgraph isomorphism algorithms in a common code base and gave in-depth analysis.
+While this problem is NP-hard, in recent years, many algorithm have been proposed to solve it in a reasonable time for real datasets, such as VF2 [14], GraphQL [15], TurBOiSO [16], QuickSI [17].
+Most all these algorithms follow the framework of Ullmann [18], with some pruning strategies, heuristic matching order algorithm and auxiliary neighborhood information to improve the performance of subgraph matching search.
+Lee et al. [19] compared these subgraph isomorphism algorithms in a common code base and gave in-depth analysis.
 However, these techniques are designed for static graphs and are not suitable for processing continuous graph queries on evolving graphs.